KIDA-BfR/GenEval/README.md

 ## An an input:
 ---
 You input 2 files, containing the following type of data:
-- Strings, Approximate strings, Lists of strings
+- Strings, Approximate strings, Lists of strings, Sentences
 - Numbers, Lists of numbers, Ordered lists of numbers

 ---